 2. Do the exercise right

 Checking your form when you do your cardio will not only prevent injury but will also make sure that you get the most of your workout.
-For example, in a spinning class if your handle bars aren’t adjusted correctly – in other words they are too high or too low – you run the risk of developing neck, shoulder or hand pain.
+For example, in a spinning class if your handle bars aren’t adjusted correctly – in other words they are too high or too low; you run the risk of developing neck, shoulder or hand pain.

 3. Workout on an empty stomach

 This is just a glimpse of what the world of personal training can help you – and others – with!
 In Trifocus Fitness Academy’s Personal Training Certification, you’ll learn more about how to maximise workouts – and that’s just the beginning.
-Learn more by following this link.